alfred4ibmOrg/ACE4MAG/Datapower/Lab3/README.md

 # LAB 3.
 Content Transformation

-In this lab, you will create a fully functional Multi-Protocol gateway service that will transform message from REST (JSON) to SOAP (XML) and from SOAP (XML) to REST (JSON).
+In this lab, you will create a fully functional Multi-Protocol gateway service that will transform message

 Upon completing this lab, you will have a better understanding of: